 New drivers will benefit immensely from a driver's education course, from a practical standpoint and a financial one.
 New drivers who attend an accredited driver's education course can receive a discounted rate.
 Getting good instruction is crucial for new drivers, as they are one of the demographics that pay the most for insurance.

 Car insurance rates are going up in Alberta, and if you renew your policy with the same provider, you will almost certainly have to pay more than you did last year.
 The only way to buck this trend is to shop around for a better rate.

 InsuranceHotline.com works with over 50 insurance providers to aggregate their rates and bring you multiple quotes so you can choose the policy that’s best for you.
 If you like what you see, we’ll connect you to a licensed broker to secure the policy.

-Last year, Alberta drivers who used InsuranceHotline.com saved an average of $727 on their car insurance.
+Last year, Fort McMurray drivers who used InsuranceHotline.com saved an average of $1,484* on their car insurance.
 Find out how much you could save today.

-*Shoppers in Alberta who obtained a quote on InsuranceHotline.com from January to December 2021 saved an average of $727 per year.
-The average savings represents the difference between the shoppers’ average lowest quoted premium and the average of all other quoted premiums generated by InsuranceHotline.com.
+*Represents the average saved by Fort McMurray shoppers who obtained an auto insurance quote on InsuranceHotline.com and transacted via our contact centre between January and December 2022.
+The average savings amount represents the difference between the shoppers’ average lowest quoted premium and the average of the second and third-lowest quoted premiums generated by InsuranceHotline.com.